 Managing your team’s well-being

-Whilst some homeworkers find it easier to gain a work/life balance, others may become lonely and isolated and suffer from mental health issues by not having a close-knit team nearby and may miss workplace facilities.
+Whilst some homeworkers find it easier to get a work/life balance, others may become lonely and isolated and suffer from mental health issues by not having a close-knit team nearby and may miss workplace facilities.

 What are the contractual considerations when employees work from home?